 a workshop for Kindergarten through third graders.
 She is

 a past regional Families with Children from China coordinator, and

 has written for Adoptive Families Magazine and Adoption Today.
 She is the author

 of We See the Moon and I Don't Have Your Eyes and the creator of Adoption Parenting: Creating a Toolbox, Building Connections which she worked on with her editors Sheena Macrae and Jean MacLeod.
 She co-created The Foster Parenting Toolbox with Kim Phagan-Hansel, a resource for foster parents and those who work with the children in care.
 She is currently a Court Appointed Special Advocate (CASA) in NJ.
+In 2013 she was recognized as an Angel in Adoption by the Congressional Coalition on Adoption Institute.
 She spends more time on publishing functions than writing

 functions these days but has several new projects on the horizon including a book called The Kinship Parenting Toolbox, with Kim Hansel and a cookbook for youth aging out of foster care.

 Kim Phagan-Hansel, editor of The Foster Parenting Toolbox is also the editor of Fostering Families Today and Adoption Today magazines.
 She is a freelance writer for several other publications as well.
 Kim earned a bachelor's degree in English-Journalism from Chadron State College and has worked in the publishing industry for 13 years.
 She is also a wife and mother.